-Making sure backflow avoidance devices are working properly.
+Guaranteeing backflow prevention devices are working properly.

-Moving or updating plumbing systems.
+Transferring or updating plumbing systems.

-Guaranteeing plumbing systems meet regional policies.
+Guaranteeing plumbing systems meet local regulations.

 Immediate reaction to prevent flooding and water damage.

-Clearing clogs in sinks, toilets, showers, and sewage system lines.
+Cleaning clogs in sinks, toilets, showers, and sewage system lines.

 Repairing malfunctioning faucets, toilets, and other fixtures.